bigardone/bigardone.github.com/source/blog/2017-12-02-phoenix-elm-landing-page-pt-1.html.markdown

 - Add **Elm** to the project and build a subscription form that points to the API endpoint described previously.
 - Add [Google's reCAPTCHA](https://developers.google.com/recaptcha/) widget to the **Elm** subscription form, and how to render it and how to handle a visitor's **reCAPTCHA** response.
 - Build an HTTP client using [HTTPoison](https://github.com/edgurgel/httpoison) to verify the token received by the **reCAPTCHA** widget against **Google's reCAPTCHA API** from our backend.
-- Build another HTTP client to subscribe leads to an email marketing service such as [MailChimp](https://mailchimp.com).
 - Add tests covering the subscription process using **mocks** for the HTTP clients.

 Now that we have detailed what we need let's get cracking!